Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 Admin / Moderator|People with that role are allowed to ban/unban people and to link discord-IDs to ucids, when the autodetection didn't work

 ### **ATTENTION**
-_One of the main concepts of this bot it to bind people to your discord.
-Therefor, this solution is not very suitable for public servers._
+_One of the concepts of this bot it to bind people to your discord._

 The bot automatically bans / unbans people from the configured DCS servers, as soon as they leave / join the configured Discord guild.
 If you don't like that feature, set AUTOBAN = false in dcsserverbot.ini.